tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Chasuble of Fell Might

 This item’s cloth is woven from the hair of enslaved spellcasters.
-When you cast a daily spell against a target vulnerable to holy damage, the target is also vulnerable to your spell attack, and takes triple damage if you score a critical hit against it.
+When you cast a daily spell against a target vulnerable to radiant damage, the target is also vulnerable to your spell attack, and takes triple damage if you score a critical hit against it.

 **Quirk:** Collects trophies from the dead.

+---

+#### Delver’s Hood

+You can see in darkness, and magical darkness doesn’t affect you.

+**Quirk:** Star-chaser.

 ---